xXleowXx/gitlab-charts/doc/advanced/ubi/index.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
 ---

-# GitLab with UBI-based images
+# Configure the GitLab chart with UBI-based images

 GitLab offers [Red Hat UBI](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image) versions of its images, allowing you to replace standard images with UBI-based